mathewsbinny/mathewsbinny/README.md

 # Projects in Progress
 - Walking Trails App

-*Mobile-friendly web app created for a client using a MERN stack (MongoDB, Express, React, Node.js) and styled using material-UI and Bootstrap CSS*
+*Mobile-friendly web app created for a client using a MERN stack (MongoDB, Express, React, Node.js) and styled using material-UI and Bootstrap CSS, and integration of Google Maps API and Google OAuth for sign-in and registration*

 - Workout Buddy App